 How Long Do Winter White Hamsters Live?

 Winter white dwarf hamsters live between 1.5 to 2 years on average in captivity.
-However, they can live up to 3 years if their owners are lucky.
+However, they can live up to 3 years if their owners are fortunate.
 Wild winter whites fare slightly worse, living up to 1 year.

 How Long Do Chinese Hamsters Live?